-Stewart to lead House subcommittee on intelligence | St George News
+Stewart to lead House subcommittee on intelligence

 “The fundamental role of the federal government, as outlined in the Constitution, is to provide for the security of our nation,” he said in a prepared statement.
 “And in an era where terrorist threats are far too common, the need for national security has never been more important.

-“I’m honored to be named Chairman of the Defense Intelligence and Overhead Architecture Subcommittee, which is tasked with the critical role of overseeing our Department of Defense and space-based intelligence activities.”
+“I’m honored to be named chairman of the Defense Intelligence and Overhead Architecture Subcommittee, which is tasked with the critical role of overseeing our Department of Defense and space-based intelligence activities.”

-In a phone interview with Cedar City News Wednesday, Stewart said that addressing terrorism is only part of the whole picture when it comes to threats to America and the responsibilities of the subcommittee.
+In a phone interview with St. George News Wednesday, Stewart said that addressing terrorism is only part of the whole picture when it comes to threats to America and the responsibilities of the subcommittee.

 “I’ve been arguing on the committee but also in public forums, saying we spend so much of our time, our attention and our money on countering terrorism, which we should, but it’s not the only threat,” Stewart said.